 Sarah | Live Dream Discover

-Read more on Mexico here:
+Read more on Mexico travel:

 4. Get Travel Insurance

-There’s just no substitute for the peace of mind that travel insurance brings to a trip…and that includes time in Mexico.
-If you have a credit card that includes coverage, do some digging to learn what exactly it covers.
-And don’t skip insurance as you’re working out how to best afford travel.
+Honestly, here’s just no substitute for the peace of mind that travel insurance brings to a trip…and that includes time in Mexico.

 5. Be Street Smart

-While traveling in Mexico, it’s important to keep a close eye on your purse and wallet at all times.
 I would recommend keeping any valuables such as your passport, expensive jewelry, large amounts of cash, and at least one credit card in the hotel safe.

 It’s generally best not to travel with excessive amounts of cash; simply carry what you’ll need for the day’s activities as well as a driver’s license or photo ID.